Last Updated on : 2025-05-29 06:38:53download

 tmp_room_polygon->polygon.points = points_memory;

-for (j = 0; j < tmp_room_polygon->polygon.points_size; j++) { //The coordinates for the panel need to be reported according to the screen coordinate system.
-Developers should make adjustments based on their own map algorithms.
+for (j = 0; j < tmp_room_polygon->polygon.points_size; j++) { //The coordinates are reported to the panel based on the screen coordinate system.
+You can adjust it according to your own map algorithm.

 memcpy(&tmp_room_polygon->polygon.points[j].x, map_buf_info.buff + (offset_len + j * 12), sizeof(RVC_POINT_S));

-tmp_room_polygon->polygon.points[j].x = tmp_room_polygon->polygon.points[j].x * 100 / 5 + (tmp_origin_x); //Based on the resolution and world coordinate system, calculate the screen coordinate data and report it to the panel for display.
+tmp_room_polygon->polygon.points[j].x = tmp_room_polygon->polygon.points[j].x * 100 / 5 + (tmp_origin_x); //Based on the resolution and origin coordinates of the world coordinate system, calculate the screen coordinate data and report it to the panel for display

 tmp_room_polygon->polygon.points[j].y = (tmp_origin_y) - (tmp_room_polygon->polygon.points[j].y * 100 / 5) ;